vorpalnet/blade/services/webrtc/README.md

   server-reflexive path there is often no routable candidate pair at all.
 This is the most likely cause of a gateway that "works on a laptop but fails on OCI."
-- **Set the media node's public address.** On OCI an instance cannot see its own public IP, so the media provider must be given `external.ipv4` explicitly, or it will advertise a candidate no one can reach.
+- **Set the media node's public address.** On OCI an instance cannot see its own public IP, so the media server must be told its public address explicitly (see your driver's documentation), or it will advertise a candidate no one can reach.
 Both of these requirements apply only to anchored calls — a relayed browser-to-browser call needs neither.
-- **Media-plane settings live in `webrtc.json` under `driverProperties`** and are passed to the JSR-309 driver verbatim; see the driver's own documentation for the keys it accepts (the media server's WebSocket URL, `stun.address`, `stun.port`, `turn.url`, `external.ipv4`, `network.interfaces`). `driverName` selects among drivers when more than one is installed, and can be left blank in the usual single-driver case.
+- **Media-plane settings live in `webrtc.json` under `driverProperties`** and are passed to the JSR-309 driver verbatim; the keys it accepts come from your driver's documentation.
+  `driverName` selects among drivers when more than one is installed, and can be left blank in the usual single-driver case.
 These are read **once, at deployment** — the media factory is built at startup and is not rebuilt when configuration is republished, so a change here requires a redeploy.
-- **The driver jar must be visible to this WAR.** Skinny-WAR policy keeps everything but the framework out of `WEB-INF/lib`, and `DriverManager` only finds what the classloader can see, so the JSR-309 driver jars have to be deployed into the `blade-shared` shared library or the domain's `lib/` directory — the same deployment story as the driver behind `proto/player`.
+- **The driver jar must be visible to this WAR.** `DriverManager` only finds what the WAR's classloader can see.
+Your driver's documentation says how to package the driver so that it can.
 Without it, the servlet logs "no JSR-309 driver registered": browser-to-browser calls still work, but calls to phones do not.

 ## The browser client is a separate app